amickks/amickks.github.io/pages/resume.md

 ### **Greenview Farm** / Field Crew
 ### JUNE  2020 - OCTOBER 2020,  SOUTH KINGSTOWN, RI
-Planting and harvesting organic vegetables to be distributed in the farm CSA or sold to local restaurants.
-Also responsible for washing and packing lettuce and greens mixes.
+Worked in crew of 8, planting and harvesting organic vegetables to be distributed in the farm CSA and sold to local restaurants.
+Washed and packed lettuce and greens mixes.

 # Skills
 ### **Technical:**